 Another high-end choice is the Zotac AMP Extreme RTX 2080.
 Designed to surpass the previous model we reviewed from this manufacturer.

-A glance at the shroud will show you that this card is heavily-laden with RGBs, making it a great choice of windowed cases.
+A glance at the shroud will show you that this card is heavily-laden with RGBs, making it a great choice for windowed cases.

 The inclusion of the IceStorm 2.0 heatsink means that this card can stay cool, even when it’s running at its max clock speed of 1815 MHz.